miloth/zemax-diff_samp_1-rust/README.md

 This can be modified or extended to include the other kinds of DLLs supported by Zemax.

+The entry points for the raytrace and the parameter names are defined in the `./src/lib.rs` file.
+The pointers coming from Zemax are cast to the `struct` defined in `./src/data_structures.rs`.

 ## Compilation

 ### On Windows